Axheladini/Link-Monitoring/README.md

 page_1.push_link(link1)
 ```

 6. After you have added all pages and important links by repeating all sub steps on cmd point to your local repository and run the command: <b>python index.py</b> the automated process will start.
 The execution time will depend on the number of links.
 When the process will end a nice HTML report will show up with details for each link.
-Do not forget to update the dataset when you update or remove some important link from your website.
+Do not forget to update the dataset when you update or remove some important link on your website.

 ## Contributing